timonburkard/git-issue/README.md

 - ✅ Each issue has metadata: `id`, `title`, `state`, `type`, `labels`, `reporter`, `assignee`, `priority`, `due_date`, `created`, `updated`
 - ✅ Each issue has `relationships`: Desired relationship categories (e.g, related, child/parent, ...) are configurable and bidirectional links can be managed automatically
 - ✅ Issues can be filtered and sorted
-- ✅ Highly configurable: default columns for `list`, available options for `state` and `type`, relation ship categories, commit message template, external editor
+- ✅ Highly configurable: default columns for `list`, available options for `state` and `type`, relationship categories, commit message template, external editor, and more...
 - ✅ External editor renders issue information as markdown
 - ✅ Git-integration: auto-commit of changes
 - ✅ Possibility to export issue list into CSV file